15 Detox Foods That Work Even Better Than Apple Cider Vinegar

 Take your latte to the next level

 “Don’t eat yellow snow” is definitely good advice, but eating yellow foods can be a great way to support your body in getting rid of toxins.
 Enter turmeric.
 This mellow yellow spice, popular in Thai and Indian cuisines, is chock full of antioxidants, reducing inflammation in the body and supporting healthy digestion, making it a powerful detoxing agent, Dr. Dean says.
 One trendy way to get your daily dose is by making “golden milk,” sometimes called a “Thai latte.”
-Start with coconut milk (or your favorite non-dairy milk), add a sprinkle each of turmeric, cinnamon, ginger, pepper, top with a dollop of honey, and heat through.
-Herbs are also one of the nine ingredients you can use to detox your skin.
+Start with coconut milk (or your favorite non-dairy milk), add a sprinkle each of turmeric, cinnamon, ginger and pepper, top with a dollop of honey and heat through.

 Celebrate Taco Tuesday

-Not that you need a reason to eat delicious tacos but one of the classic toppings can help you detox.
+Not that you need a reason to eat delicious tacos, but one of their classic toppings can help you detox.
 “Cilantro is very cleansing for the system as it binds to heavy metal toxins and helps expel them from the body,” Dr. Lipman says.
-If you’re not a fan of tacos, try sprinkling the greens on chili, scrambling them with eggs, or adding them to a salad.
-Are you a sucker for sweets?
-Check out these eight ways to detox from your sugar addiction.
+If you’re not a fan of tacos, try sprinkling the greens on chili, scrambling them with eggs or adding them to a salad.

 Serve this for dessert tonight

 Add detoxing to the long list of health benefits from coconut oil!
 (At this point, we should be asking what can’t coconut do, frankly.)
 The key is the caprylic acid in coconut oil, Lipman says.
-“It has antifungal, antiviral, and antibacterial properties,” he explains.
+“It has antifungal, antiviral and antibacterial properties,” he explains.
 “It fights inflammation and is very beneficial for combating yeast/fungal overgrowth in the intestines.”
-The options for getting your daily dose are nearly endless: Use it to stir fry veggies, spread coconut butter on baked goods, drizzle on salads, mix unsweetened coconut chips into granola, or whip up a tasty dessert.
-But don’t go overboard with it as a little goes a long way just one of the things nutritionists want you to know about coconut oil.
+The options for getting your daily dose are nearly endless: Use it to stir fry veggies, spread coconut butter on baked goods, drizzle on salads, mix unsweetened coconut chips into granola or whip up a tasty dessert.
+Just don’t go overboard with it.

 Put fish on the menu

-Your lymphatic system is a network of vessels and glands throughout your body and its entire job is to help remove waste.
+Your lymphatic system is a network of vessels and glands throughout your body, and its entire job is to help remove waste.
 Give yours a boost by getting a daily serving of fish oils, Dr. Dean says.
 “The lymphatic system can get clogged as we age, and omega-3 fatty acids, like the kind found in fish, keep this system clear and functioning properly, which in turn helps keep your immune system strong,” she explains.
-Psst… Have you heard of the only cleanse nutritionists want you try?

 Sip a cup of this herbal tea